Background

 Objectives

-1) align eDNA methods to improve comparability of ocean observing platforms
+1) align eDNA methods among ocean observing platforms

-2) develop bioinformatic work flows and metadata standards to facilitate eDNA method adoption
+2) develop bioinformatic work flows and metadata standards to facilitate eDNA data interoperability

 3) establish best practices for large scale biomolecular monitoring